Basic Guide to the Culture of Peonies

 when buds are about the size of a large marble.
 We like Orthene.

 eyes are more than 2" under ground, raise to proper height.
-Buds killed by
+Other reasons include: buds killed by

 young, undernourished; undermined by moles or gophers; receive too